my-cs-user/case-study/README.md

 This project is a web application for managing data related to courses and employees.
 Users can view courses and employees, create new records, update existing records, or delete them.
 The project uses React.js for frontend development and interacts with a backend API built with Spring Boot.

 ## Features
+- **Login & Register**: The page will display login on the left and registration on the right.
+Upon successful login, the JWT token is stored in session storage for future requests.
 - **Student Management**: Users can view students enrolled in specific courses, add new students, update existing students, and delete them.
 - **Employee Management**: Users can view employees associated with specific departments, add new employees, update existing employees, and delete them.
 - **Search and Filtering**: Users can search for students and employees and narrow down results with filtering options.